survivorbat/go-bumpy/README.md

 - `-minor` Bump the minor version instead of the patch version
 - `-push` Push the new tag to the specified remote.
 If not specified, the tag will not be pushed.
+- `-module` If your `go.mod` is not in the root of the directory, you can specify the path here

 ### Examples